 COOP study groups

-Seven COOP study groups are at the heart of the DAI's curriculum.
+Six COOP study groups are at the heart of the DAI's curriculum.
 The COOPs collective enquiry ask for active participation in & productive contributions to, curated, cooperative, un-disciplined, art research trajectories.
 The COOPs bring makers, researchers, writers and curators together around well-defined and relevant questions and topics.

 In the academic year 2019-2020 each DAI-student will join one out of six study groups.
 This year's study groups are guided by tutorial teams which came into being in response to a commission from the part of DAI: partnering organisations were invited to bring together a tutorial team that acknowledges the hybrid nature of current praxis wherein these roles can easily co-exist in one person or be swapped among the members of a collective or otherwise.